aarong/feedme-server-core/DEV.md

 - `starting`

   Informs the library that the transport state is now `starting`.
-This event must only be emitted when the transport state was previously `stopped`.

 - `start`

   Informs the library that the transport state is now `started`.
-This event must only be emitted when the transport state was previously `starting`.

 - `stopping([err])`

   Informs the library that the transport state is now `stopping`.
-This event must only be emitted when the transport state was previously `starting` or `started`.

   If the stoppage resulted from an explicit library call to `transport.stop()` then the transport must not pass an error object to the listeners.
 The